-Our extended family have been called to serve their country all over the world and we have suffered heavy casualties both during wars, or later as a consequence of those wars, during the 20th century and before.
+Our extended family have been called to serve their country all over the world and we have suffered heavy casualties both during wars and later as a consequence of those wars, since before the 20th century.

 Those of us who are fortunate enough to have never experienced the horrors of war, have a duty to keep alive the memories of these young men and to remember the ultimate sacrifice that they made for our freedoms and their extraordinary bravery.

-My aim here is to tell the story of each one to serve as that memorial.
+My aim here is to tell their story – to serve as that memorial.
 They are shown in date order.

 George Prescott Simonds, in 1913